Junai22/Firestore-Login/README.md

 ## Notes 🎁

-* This is the first version, if you see a bug open a issue. ☕
+* This is the first version, if you see a bug open an issue. ☕

 Made by [Lzyen](https://github.com/Lzyen) 😊